nd-ryan/lexon/docs/GRAPH_VERSIONING.md

 At a high level:
 - When KG content is removed as part of a case edit or case deletion, Lexon logs `delete` events for affected nodes/edges in `graph_events` (after first KG submit).
-- Admin operations that remove KG content can also generate `delete` events in `graph_events` (depending on the operation and which cases are affected).
+- Admin operations that remove KG content can also generate events in `graph_events` (case-scoped), and keep `cases.kg_extracted` consistent for affected cases.

 For the actual **detach vs delete** rules across entry points, see:
 - `docs/DELETE_WORKFLOWS.md`